hansemro/upduino_demos/blinky/README.md

 `blinky` cycles through 8 color states at roughly 1.5 Hz.

-This desgin was tested with Upduino v3.
+This design was tested with Upduino v3.

 # Setup